Future Trends in the Design of Memetic Algorithms: the Case of the Linear Ordering Problem: Conclusion

 The design of metaheuristics has evolved over time due to the emergence of new ideas to perform optimization processes, as well as the continuous increase in computing capabilities.
 This paper focuses on understanding the impact that the future increase in the availability of computational resources will have on Memetic Algorithms (MAs) in the particular case of the Linear Ordering Problem (LOP).
-The use of parallelizations that keep the evolutionary model intact, as well as of long-term executions, made it possible to confirm that the MA that is used today to obtain the Best-Known Solutions (BKS) in the most challenging instances of the LOP (MA-EDM) is not able to adequately leverage the increase in computational resources on a large scale.
+The use of parallelizations that keep the evolutionary model intact, as well as of long-term executions, made it possible to confirm that the MA that is used today to obtain the Best-Known Solutions (BKS) in the most challenging instances of the LOP (MA-EDM), as well as other state-of-the-art optimizers, are not able to adequately leverage the increase in computational resources on a large scale.
 Two of the most common techniques used to take advantage of the increase in computational resources are to expand the size of the population or the number of generations.
 However, with a high increase in computational resources, neither of these two techniques was successful in the case of the LOP.
-A new heuristic optimizer (MA-EDM$ei$) was proposed based on integrating one of the most successful schemes of the 1990s (Iterated Local Search) with MA-EDM, so as to avoid an excessive increase in the population size or in the number of generations, and thus increase the intensification potential.
+A new heuristic optimizer (MA-EDM$ei$) was proposed based on integrating Iterated Local Search with MA-EDM, so as to avoid an excessive increase in the population size or in the number of generations, and thus increase the intensification potential.
 This technique was able to successfully take advantage of amounts of computational resources similar to what a modern core can execute in more than 4 months, and yielded new solutions that significantly outperform the current BKS in the 18 instances that were used in this research.
 These achievements confirm that as computational resources continue to increase, it will be necessary to adapt the current optimizers, and in particular it shows how promising it is to integrate MAs with techniques with great intensifying power.
-Accordingly, we believe that in the future there will be a significant boom in MAs that will include intensification procedures with a high computational cost.
+Accordingly, we believe that in the future there will be a significant increase in MAs that will include intensification procedures with a high computational cost.
 In fact, in recent years, the term matheuristics has become popular to refer to heuristics that include mathematical programming techniques in some of their components.
 These types of techniques were not viable in the past due to their computational cost, but the number of areas in which this type of integration has been successful is growing.
-Also of note is the fact that the generation of BKS has been possible without incorporating initialization mechanisms or genetic operators that bias the search towards certain types of regions that might seem more promising.
-These types of ad-hoc components have been successful in the past.
-However, with the increase in computational resources, more regions can be explored, so the inclusion of some type of bias in the search, specially in the initial phases, can be counterproductive.
-Therefore, we predict that in the future, operators with a high degree of randomness - such as those used in this paper - will become more effective.

 In relation to the LOP, this research also shows that the current instances are still very challenging, and that there is still much room for improvement.
 There is a need to integrate more methodological advances, mainly to be able to successfully deal with instances with matrices of size $500$ or greater, since in many fields it is not feasible to execute algorithms that are computationally equivalent to running a modern core for 4 months.
 In addition, given that even with the longest executions carried out for this work, significant improvements continue to be obtained --- especially in the case of size $1000$ --- it is very likely that the optimal solutions can still be improved with respect to what is reported in this paper.